Local Control of IoT Devices

 So again the answer here is LOCAL CONTROL.
 All these devices have/had ESP8266, or other variant chips in them.
 They are flashable with 3rd party, OPEN SOURCE firmware such as Tasmota or ESPHome.
 There are others out there.
 I used to use one called “Homie”.
 Anyway these firmwares allow for MQTT messaging.
 Surprisingly the acronym MQTT doesn’t stand for anything, although there was some name evolution……….anyway MQTT is a light weight MACHINE to MACHINE protocol that involves a client and a broker.
 It can all be run locally.

-You may have heard the term “Air Gap” as it relates to Network Security.
+Also, you may have heard the term “Air Gap” as it relates to Network Security.
 That is where the network is protected by not being connected to anything.
 Can you still hack an air gapped network?
 You betcha.
 Do you remember the Iranian centrifuges that turned themselves on full speed and destroyed themselves?
 That was an air gap exploit probably performed by PHYSICAL ACCESS or doing something like leaving a USB drive on the ground in the parking lot.
 What are you gonna do if you find a brand new USB drive laying around.
 Why, by golly, you’ll plug it in somewhere to see what’s on it.
 Anyway google “Stuxnet” if you want to learn about that hack.
 I believe it was an Air Gap Windows attack.

 So essentially we want an air gap with our IoT devices.
 We want them talking to a local broker, usually using a program called Mosquitto, and keeping everything behind our firewall.